petk/awesome-jquery/README.md

 ## License

-You are welcome to [contribute](CONTRIBUTING.md) to this list and you can also do whatever you like with it.
+This work is licensed under the Creative Commons Attribution 4.0 International License.
+You are welcome to [contribute](CONTRIBUTING.md) to this list and you can also create your list if you find this insufficient.